Dhuriprathamesh/Chart-bot-angular/output/output.md

 It allows users to request data visualizations (like pie charts, bar graphs, etc.) through natural language.
-The backend parses the message, maps it to a corresponding Plotly chart template from a predefined JSON, and returns the chart, which is rendered on the HTML, CSS, JS web interface
+The backend parses the message, maps it to a corresponding Plotly chart template from a predefined JSON, and returns the chart, which is rendered on the angular web interface

 ![alt text](./images/image.png)